- Heavy Duty Torch Kits

 This is your pipe thread sealant to be applied to all connections of your propane torch kit, except the P.O.L.
 Excess Flow valve to your propane tank.
 See your instruction manual for instructions on properly testing your torch kit for leaks.
 The Weed Dragon® and Mini Dragon™ do not require application of pipe thread sealant as these units arrive assembled.
 Instructional Manual here.
 View Basic Torch Assembly video here.
 View Squeeze Valve Torch Assembly video here.

 My hose P.O.L. fitting does not seem to fit into the propane tank?

 The fitting that screws into the propane tank (P.O.L.
 Excess Flow Valve) has a left hand thread therefore will screw into the tank to the left, instead of most threads that screw to the right.
 It will screw into the inside of the propane tank valve.
 This P.O.L. fitting will fit any standard propane tank, however may not screw all the way into the tank depending on the style of tank that you have.
 Be sure that the P.O.L. fitting fits snug into the propane tank if there are threads exposed.
+You do not want any added fittings, regulators, gauges, etc between your POL fitting and tank.
+The POL fitting will screw directly into the propane tank, left hand thread.
 Instructional Manual here.
 View video here.

 I have assembled my torch and some threads are still showing, is this normal?